Soname-Solutions/salmon/docs/key_concepts.md

 # SALMON key concepts

-This articles describes the core components of SALMON.
+This article describes the core components of SALMON.

 **Tooling Environment** - is a set of centralized Salmon components deployed in a specific region of your AWS account (such as metrics history database, notification service, alerts processing components etc.).